PIFSCstockassessments/StepwiseLH/README.md

 # Usage

-`StepwiseLH`'s primary method is `Get_distributions` with the following parameters:
+`StepwiseLH`'s primary method is `Get_distributions` with requires the following parameters:

   `Family` is the taxon from which we want life history parameter estimates (see table below for available values).

   `Lmax` is the mean of the normal distribution of 99th percentile of length in a typical survey or catch dataset.

   `Lmax.SD` is the standard deviation of the normal distribution of 99th percentile of length.

-  `M_method` is the model used to generate natural mortality.
-If a number is entered, this number will represent survivorship at max age (S).
-If "Then" is entered, M will be estimate following the Then et al. (2015) method.
-If "Pauly" is entered, M will be estimated using the Pauly et al. (1986) method.
+  `M_method` is the model used to generate natural mortality (*M*).
+If a number is entered, this number will represent survivorship at max age (*S*).
+If "Then" is entered, *M* will be estimate following the Then et al. (2015) method.
+If "Pauly" is entered, *M* will be estimated using the Pauly et al. (1986) method.

 The following example generates random distributions of _Acanthuridae_ (Surgeonfishes) governed by Life History parameters, `Lmax` mean and standard deviations, as well as surviorship at max age.
 ```